maxxiimo/the-front-end-manifesto/chp7-susy.md

       +at-breakpoint($break12)
         +susy-grid-background

 NOTE: To help identify columns and the breakpoint being utilized when testing devices I include the `+susy-grid-background` mixin - which outlines each column in the grid with a background.
-The [Grid Helper][] below is also useful for this purpose.
+The [RWD Marker][] below is also useful for this purpose.

 **Step 3**: Test your breakpoints.
 After reviewing the grid on several different devices I settle on the following: